AttorneyOnlineVidya/tsuserver/README.md

 * /mute (target) - Mutes the target, can be IP, Character name or OOC name.
 	* Character name only mutes the target in your current area.

-* /reloadbans - Reloads the banlist
+* /reloadbans - Reloads the banlist from its file.

 * /unmute (target) - Unmutes the target, can be IP, Character name or OOC name.
 	* Character name only mutes the target in your current area.